By Margaret Boden

 Of course, none of this will impress people who don't WANT to believe that machines can be creative.
 They just need to learn to think more creatively.

-I have more on these topics in presentations here.
+I have more on these topics in online papers and presentations here:

 I forgot to make it clear, though I hope it was obvious, that my response is merely an elaboration of some of the points Maggie had already made -- emphasising the importance of studying cognition and creativity not merely in the context of humans and future machines, but also in other products of biological evolution, taking full account of the features of the environment that helped to define the problems evolution solved, some of them rather unobvious problems.